 - Feel empowered to influence change in their lives and the lives of their loved one

-We developed this course in spring/summer of 2019 with a group of family members who have their own lived experience of supporting a loved one with problematic drug/alcohol use.
+We developed this course in the spring/summer of 2019 with a group of family members who have their own lived experience of supporting a loved one with problematic drug/alcohol use.
 Our course advisors worked with us to design, deliver and evaluate the project to ensure that it was helpful and relevant to student’s needs.
-The course ran in summer of 2019.

 ‘Thought it was going to be more formal but it’s been very relaxed and I’ve not been afraid to ask about anything.’ – Student on the 2019 course

 “I could see a really big change in some of the students from the beginning of the course to the end.
 The students that didn’t really speak or needed encouragement in participating at the start were engaging and smiling at the end of the course.
 Some memories for me came up about how I used to feel the way the students did at the recovery college.
 I empathised with them and it showed me personally how far I have come in my journey of recovery in being affected by someone else’s addiction.
 I’m glad I can help support causes such as the recovery college and my own support group to help people in this time of their life.
 So, I felt a bit sad if had come to an end but really happy that it had a positive effect on the students.” – Course Advisor for the 2019 course

 Family members and friends often take on the primary role of caring for or supporting their loved ones.
 Due to the secrecy, shame and stigma of supporting a loved one with an alcohol/drug problem, often there is little acknowledgement or support for those doing the supporting.
 Many people find themselves experiencing long-term mental health and physical health conditions, often related to the challenges and stress of their caring role.
 We hope that the Family Recovery College will help students feel empowered to support themselves and their loved ones.